lecoultre/resume/README.md

 **Business Analyst @ [Lombard Odier](https://www.lombardodier.com) (_2005- 2009_)**
 - Managed the rollout of complex IT projects (including SAP) for the Bank’s remuneration and performance reviews
 - Ensured the smooth operation of the bank’s payroll and remuneration systems
-- Built a data warehouse on performance related data including ETL and reporting
+- Built a data warehouse on performance related data (ETL and reporting)
 - Performed scenario analysis on the bank’s performance and bonus pool

 **Management Consultant @ [PriceWaterhouseCoopers](https://www.pwc.com) (_2000 - 2005_)**